zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 Run Application Solely from Eggs
 --------------------------------

-To run a Zope 3 application solely from eggs, value of location in zope3 section should be set to empty.
-Now we'll create a buildout.cfg file that defines our application with an empty location for zope3:
+To run a Zope 3 application solely from eggs, we don't need a zope3 section at all.
+Now we'll create a buildout.cfg file that defines our
+application:

     >>> write('buildout.cfg',
     ... '''
     ... [buildout]
     ... develop = demo1 demo2
     ... parts = myapp
-    ...
-    ... [zope3]
-    ... location =
     ...
     ... [myapp]
     ... recipe = zc.zope3recipes:app